Business Career Connections (BCC)

 Step 3: Use the 3+3 Job Prep Worksheet to help you identify and organize the jobs and companies you're interested in.
 The worksheet has you identify position highlights, requirements that are necessary for the job, and your strengths related to the job.
 You’ll need this information for career fairs, cover letters, and interviews.

-Step 4: Register for a Career Fair Prep Workshop in Handshake and read through this Career Fair Fundamentals Guide.
+Step 4: In Canvas, visit the BUSINESS CAREER CONNECTIONS course (free) and complete the module titled‘CAREER FAIR PREPARATION.
+Also read through this Career Fair Fundamentals Guide.
 Employer events, class speakers, and career fairs give you plenty of opportunities to meet people and build your network.

 Step 5: Sign up for career fairs and employer spotlights in Handshake.